NovaPeru-Tech/NovaPeru-Tech-Project-Report/docs/ChapterV.md

     </tr>
     <tr>
       <td colspan="2"><strong>Sprint 3 Goal (Outcome–Impact–Customer–Confirmation):</strong><br><br>
-        <em>Our focus is to deploy the VEYRA frontend to a live environment and establish the core data
+<em>Our focus is on providing a live VEYRA environment where authenticated users can sign up, log in, and manage core data through the deployed web application.</em><br><br>
-        management capabilities in the backend (Registration, Login, User Data).</em><br><br>
-        <em>We believe this will provide the entire team with a stable environment for integration and testing,
-        permitiendo a los stakeholders ver el progreso real del proyecto.</em><br><br>
+<em>We believe it delivers a realistic and reliable experience to Nursing Home Administrators and Family Members, allowing them to access VEYRA from anywhere and trust that their information is safely stored and available.</em><br><br>
-        <em>This will be confirmed when the live URL is accessible and the backend is capable of managing user
+<em>This will be confirmed when the production URL is publicly accessible and at least one test administrator can register, log in, and perform basic CRUD operations on key entities (for example, residents and tasks) using the deployed frontend connected to the Azure-hosted backend.</em>
-        registration and basic entity data (CRUD) en local y desarrollo.</em>
       </td>
     </tr>
     <tr>